What Is Prostate Cancer?

 The prostate is a gland in the male reproductive system.
 It makes most of the semen that carries sperm.
 The walnut-sized gland is located beneath the bladder and surrounds the upper part of the urethra, the tube that carries urine from the bladder.

-In 2013, about 238,500 new cases will be diagnosed in the U.S., and about 29,700 will die of it.
+The American Cancer Society predicts that 161,360 new cases of prostate cancer would be diagnosed in 2017.
+An estimated 27,630 men will die of it.
 African-American men are more likely to get prostate cancer and have the highest death rate.
+Other than skin cancer, prostate cancer is the most common cancer in American men.
 In other parts of the world -- notably Asia, Africa, and Latin America -- prostate cancer is rare.

 Prostate cancer is usually a very slow growing cancer, often causing no symptoms until it is in an advanced stage.
 Most men with prostate cancer die of other causes, and many never know that they have the disease.
 But once prostate cancer begins to grow quickly or spreads outside the prostate, it is dangerous.